 The announcement says, "Qualified Animal Massage and Bodyworkers have united with the formation of the British Columbia Association of Animal Massage and Bodywork Professionals.

 This will benefit you and your animal companion by providing a list of approved, educated providers.
-Members will include Professional Animal Massage Practitioners and Therapists, Bodyworkers specializing in modalities such as Reiki and Therapeutic Touch, Associate Professionals and more."
+Members will include Professional Animal Massage Specialists, Bodyworkers specializing in modalities such as Reiki and Therapeutic Touch, Associate Professionals and more."

 For the full article, please click here, http://www.abbotsfordtoday.ca/?p=6641#more-6641.